-Management estimates its merchantable forest inventory (currently at 34.9 million m) based upon independently and internally measured ground sample plots and forest cover type information.
-The NB Timberlands forest inventory volume was updated through an inventory conducted by James W. Sewall Company in 2009.
-The inventory of the Maine Timberlands was determined based on internal measurements through 2013, which were also confirmed by James W. Sewall Company in 2009.
+Management estimates its merchantable forest inventory (currently at 37.8 million m3) based upon independently and internally measured ground sample plots and forest cover type information.
+The forest inventory volume for both New Brunswick and Maine was updated through an inventory conducted by James W. Sewall Company in 2016.
 Forest inventories are typically either updated every 10 to 12 years (NB) or updated continuously (KFM).